See all state pages

 Mississippi Eminent Scholars Grant (MESG)

-This grant provides financial assistance to Mississippi residents who attend eligible Mississippi public and private universities and colleges.
-The awards are given to high-achieving high school students who are pursuing a postsecondary education in Mississippi.
+This grant provides financial assistance to high-achieving Mississippi high school students who attend eligible Mississippi public and private universities and colleges.
+Applicants must have a cumulative high school GPA of 3.5 or higher.
+The award amount is up to $2,500 a year.

 Learn more